-Conrad D. Brooks is General Counsel of AXIS Capital, where he has global oversight of legal, compliance and regulatory operations across all AXIS offices.
-Prior to his appointment to the role in January 2017, he served for nearly a decade as the Company's Corporate Counsel.
+Conrad D. Brooks is General Counsel of AXIS Capital.
+Prior to his appointment to the role in January 2017, he served for nearly a decade as the company's Corporate Counsel.
 Mr. Brooks joined AXIS from McKenna Long & Aldridge LLP (now Dentons), where he was a partner and served as practice team leader in the firm's corporate and securities practice.
-A former officer in the United States Navy, Mr. Brooks graduated magna cum laude from the Georgia State University College of Law.
-He received his Bachelor of Science degree from the University of Illinois and earned a Master of Business Administration (Finance) from Old Dominion University.
+A former officer in the United States Navy, Mr. Brooks received his BS from the University of Illinois, his JD from Georgia State University College of Law and his MBA (Finance) from Old Dominion University.